Independent. Human-Curated. Established 2007.

 What You Actually Need to Know

-Google Business Profile is the single highest-leverage listing on the internet for any business with a physical location or service area.
+Google Business Profile is the single highest leverage listing on the internet for any business with a physical location or service area.
 It feeds Google Maps, local pack results, Knowledge Panel data, and Google's AI Mode answers.
-Setup takes 30 minutes and the verification process (postcard, phone, or video) is now genuinely fast.
-Skip this and you don't exist for local search.
+Setup takes 30 minutes and the verification process (postcard, phone, or video) is now fast.
+Skip this and you do not exist for local search.

-LinkedIn Company Pages are essential for B2B but also matter for B2C credibility.
+LinkedIn Company Pages are essential for B2B and they also matter for B2C credibility.
 They feed LinkedIn search, Google's Knowledge Graph, and AI engines that pull professional data.
-The bar for setup is just having a registered business and someone with a personal LinkedIn account to admin the page.
+The bar for setup is having a registered business and someone with a personal LinkedIn account to admin the page.

-Apple Business Connect received a major upgrade in 2023 and is now genuinely important for any business with a physical location β it feeds directly into Apple Maps, Siri results, and increasingly into Apple Intelligence answers.
-Free, fast to set up, and dramatically underutilized by businesses that haven't realized iOS users are now searching through Siri rather than Google for local queries.
+Apple Business Connect received a major upgrade in 2023 and is now genuinely important for any business with a physical location.
+It feeds directly into Apple Maps, Siri results, and Apple Intelligence answers.
+Free, fast to set up, and dramatically underutilized by businesses that have not realized iOS users are now searching through Siri rather than Google for local queries.

 Waze powers navigation for approximately 150 million monthly users across 185 countries, and its local business data feeds other services.
 Listing is free and surprisingly underused given the platform's scale.

-Trustpilot is reviews-first, which means it can hurt as easily as help.
+Trustpilot is reviews first, which means it can hurt as easily as help.
 Set up the free basic profile to claim your brand and respond to reviews.
-Don't pay for the premium tier unless you're actively running a reputation management program.
+Do not pay for the premium tier unless you are actively running a reputation management program.

 Foursquare still syndicates location data to many smaller apps and platforms.
 Its consumer side has shrunk but its business data infrastructure remains widely consumed by other tools, including some AI engines.

-Crunchbase is the most important "company knowledge" directory on the internet.
-It's heavily cited by ChatGPT and Perplexity when answering questions about companies.
-Free basic profiles are available β claim yours, add founder info, funding history (even if bootstrapped), and a thorough description.
-This is one of the highest-ROI free listings you can do.
+Crunchbase is the most important company knowledge directory on the internet.
+It is heavily cited by ChatGPT and Perplexity when answering questions about companies.
+Free basic profiles are available.
+Claim yours, add founder info, funding history (even if bootstrapped), and a thorough description.
+This is one of the highest ROI free listings you can do.

 Bing Places for Business covers Microsoft's search ecosystem and feeds into Bing Chat, Microsoft Copilot, and DuckDuckGo.
 Free, fast, and important if you care about Microsoft Copilot users (a significant and growing audience in enterprise contexts).

 Owler, ZoomInfo, Apollo.io, and Dun & Bradstreet are all B2B data aggregators that allow free company claims.
 They feed sales tools globally and are indirectly cited by AI engines when answering company questions.
-Claiming your profile on each takes 5-10 minutes and the cumulative entity reinforcement effect is meaningful.
+Claiming your profile on each takes 5 to 10 minutes and the cumulative entity reinforcement effect is meaningful.

 | # | Directory | DR | Speciality | Score |